antoniovmonge/c_ride_pro/docs/index.rst

-.. c_ride_pro documentation master file, created by sphinx-quickstart.
+.. c_ride documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to c_ride_pro's documentation!
+Welcome to c_ride's documentation!
 ======================================================================

 .. toctree::